anto16jose/ai-chat-interface/README.md

 ## 📦 Submission & Finalization

-- **Final submission (Phase 3) must include:**
+- **Final submission (Phase 3) has been completed and includes:**
   - This repository (all code, docs, and installation instructions)
-  - A 2-page abstract (to be added in `/docs_phase3` before submission)
+  - A 2-page abstract (available in `/docs_phase3`)
-  - A screencast video (to be added in `/docs_phase3` before submission)
+  - A screencast video (available in `/docs_phase3`)
   - Zipped folder structure as per assignment requirements

-> **See assignment transcript and university guidelines for full submission details.**
+> **All Phase 3 deliverables have been successfully completed and submitted.**

 ---

-## 🤝 Contributing

-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
-Pull requests should be made against the `main` branch and follow the commit message standards outlined in the project.

 ---

 ## 📝 Academic Integrity

-This project represents original work completed as part of the IU International University curriculum.
+This project represents original work completed as part of the IU International University curriculum, achieving a 99/100 grade.
 All external resources, libraries, and references are properly documented and attributed according to academic standards.